Alamjeet Kaur Chauhan

-Alamjeet Kaur Chauhan is an Indian lawyer and former model.
-She was crowned Femina Miss India in 1978.
+Alamjeet Kaur Chauhan is an Indian lawyer, former model and beauty pageant titleholder.
+She was crowned Femina Miss India 1978.

 Early life and career

-She was born in Punjab in the year 1955.
+She was born in Punjab in 1955.
 In 1978, she entered the Femina Miss India contest and won the title.
-She was also declared the winner of Miss Beautiful smile sub-award at the pageant.
+She was also declared the winner of Miss Beautiful Smile sub-award at the pageant.
 She represented India in the Miss Universe 1978 pageant where she won the Best National Costume Award.

 After completing her one-year tenure with Femina Miss India she returned to pursue her career as a lawyer.